-After several years of baking numerous cakes and dozens of other goodies and making equally as many claims of publishing the recipes and photographs, I’m finally taking a leap into the blog pond.
+buy depo provera shot After several years of baking numerous cakes and dozens of other goodies and making equally as many claims of publishing the recipes and photographs, I’m finally taking a leap into the blog pond.

 If all goes as planned, which inevitably it won’t because my days that go as planned are few and far between, this space will serve as my digital diary holding me accountable for recording recipes, photos, and tidbits from cooking and baking explorations.
 Basically, I’m very annoyed with myself for baking SO MANY DELICIOUS treats year after year with little trace (until Instagram came along and I’d snap quick pictures).
 What’s even more annoying is trying to remember which 4 recipes I once combined to create a certain pie because my baking notes are nonexistent.
-I hope I still enjoy this blog project over the course of time and that eventually some other humans (besides my sister MB and my friend Danny who have both encouraged me to do this damn thing) will be inspired to make pie, too.
+I hope I still enjoy this blog project over the course of time and that eventually some other humans (besides my sister MB and my friend Danny who have both encouraged me to do this damn thing) will be inspired to make pies and other things, too.

 It’s almost February and your new year’s diet should be over, so go ahead and pick up some medjool dates and give these a go.
 If possible, don’t buy the pre-pitted dates, they’re so sad and dry compared to the gushier guys typically found in the produce section.